fchastanet/shell-command-bookmarker/README.md

 - Keyboard shortcuts
 - Focus management between different UI components
 - Command organization and filtering
+- Persistent storage using SQLite for saving bookmarks and tags
+- Shell integration (Bash/Zsh) for easy command execution
+- Open source under the MIT License

 This tool is part of a larger suite of Bash productivity tools designed to enhance shell workflows and command management.